raewtf/raewtf.github.io/_posts/2024-07-30-hexa-manual.md

 - 2x Tiles — When matched into a HEXA, you'll earn double points for that match!
 Plus, a bigger timer boost.
 - Wild Tiles — These tiles can be used in place of any other color when creating a HEXA.
 No penalty nor reward.

+Power-ups will not stack up with themselves.
+For example, if you have multiple 2x Tiles in a match, you'll still only receive one bonus.
+However, Power-ups *will* stack with eachother — if a match contains a 2x Tile and a Bomb, you'll get double points *and* reshuffle the entire board.

 You can also score HEXA Combos, mostly by luck — if you match a HEXA, and the resulting grid contains another HEXA, BOOM!!
 You'll get double the points for that match!
 This stacks exponentially up until you reach a board state without an immediate HEXA.

 As you earn more HEXAs, the timer boost will gradually become less and less effective.
 See how long you can keep it rolling!